 This is the female part of a flower and can be easily identified.
 The pistil of a marijuana plant is a red or orange hair-like feature that emerges from the flower.
 While the pistil does not contain any THC, it plays a big role in determining when to harvest marijuana.

-Unlike fan leaves, the sugar leaves of a weed plant have a high THC concentration.
+, Unlike fan leaves, the sugar leaves of a weed plant have a high THC concentration.
 You can identify them easily since they grow out of the flower bud, with only the tips peeking through to the outside.
-They are normally not smoked since they have a plant-like test, but there are so many other things they can be used for.
+They are normally not smoked since they have a plant-like test, but there are many other things they can be used for.

 These are microscopic hairs on the flowers and sugar leaves of a marijuana plant.
 They are sticky to the touch and contain the highest levels of THC.
 They are also the best indicators of when to harvest marijuana.

 How to observe marijuana plant maturity

 Magnifying tools are a must-have if you want to know when to harvest marijuana.
 The good thing is you will probably already have some of these around before you start growing marijuana.
 Here are the most popular ones: